dimi-iv/webpack-angular-structure/README.md

 ### Guidelines

 In order to keep things consistent, you need to abide to a certain set of practices.
-The guidelines bellow attempt to address this.
+The guidelines below attempt to address this.

-Disclaimer: The guidelines bellow use the terms **Bad** and **Good** as suggestions only, based on personal preference.
+Disclaimer: The guidelines below use the terms **Bad** and **Good** as suggestions only, based on personal preference.

 <a name="guideline_index"></a>
 #### Index.js Files